acoli-repo/olia/docs/index.md

 	}

 This article established the name "OLiA", the modular structure of Reference and Annotation Models and the current URI schema.
 All modifications applied to the data since then have been *backward-compatible*.
 In particular, we *never* delete any concept or property in the Reference Model, but, instead, mark it as being deprecated.
 All versions of OLiA published after this paper fall under OLiA 0.x.

+The only major change in OLiA 0.x development occurred in 2011, when we replaced the physical paths in the original URI schema (`http://nachhalt.sfb632.uni-potsdam.de/owl/`) with Purl redirects.
+Until 2012, the Purl URLs were redirected to these addresses (and you can still access the 2012 version via that URL), but since then to different hosts.
+The Potsdam OLiA version will continue to work for the foreseeable future, but as an archival version only: it has not been updated since 2012.
+As of 2011, only Purl URIs should be used, not any direct links (to University of Potsdam, University of Leipzig, University of Frankfurt, or to GitHub), as we occasionally move from one hosting solution to another.

 ## Who's Using it?